- Staff & Organizational Chart

 - Academic Council

 - Administrative & Academic Support

-The Distinguished Faculty Award in Teaching was presented to Dr. Mary Ann Littleton, an associate professor in the College of Public Health’s Department of Community and Behavioral Health.
+The Distinguished Faculty Award in Teaching was presented to Dr. Robert Beeler, an associate professor in the Department of Mathematics and Statistics in the College of Arts and Sciences.